maje91/colex/README.md

 If the elements of our collections are large, we should avoid copying.
-This can be achieved by either referencing the elements in the first expression, or moving them by passing the collection as an `rvalue`.
+This can be achieved by either referencing the elements in the first expression, or moving them by creating a `move_iter`. `move_iter` takes its collection by rvalue reference, and moves it into the iterator.
+The original collection is thus no longer usable.

 Using references:
 ```cpp